Written By: Chloe Wilson BSc (Hons) Physiotherapy

 When treated promptly and effectively, symptoms will usually resolve within a few weeks, but left untreated, symptoms gradually get worse and secondary problems can develop.
 Here, we will look at the common causes, symptoms and treatment options for shoulder bursitis.

+The shoulder bursa provide cushioning and a smooth surface allowing the tissues to glide freely and fully as you move without any friction.
 A bursa is a smooth sac that contains synovial cells that produce lubricating fluid.
 There are over 150 bursa located throughout your body which sit between muscles, tendons and/or bones.
-The shoulder bursa provide cushioning and a smooth surface allowing the tissues to glide freely and fully as you move without any friction.

 There are a number of shoulder bursa located around the joint as shown in the diagram including the:

 The most common type of shoulder bursitis is subacromial bursitis which is often linked with shoulder impingement syndrome.
 There are other bursa located around the shoulder blade and inflammation of these is known as scapulothoracic bursitis.
+You can also get bursitis at the elbow, known as olecranon bursitis.

 When a shoulder bursa gets irritated or injured, it responds by producing more synovial fluid in an attempt to protect itself and the surrounding tissues which leads to inflammation.